immutable/imx-core-sdk-golang/imx/api/docs/Transfer.md

 ### NewTransfer

-`func NewTransfer(receiver string, status string, timestamp NullableString, token Token, transactionId int32, user string, ) *Transfer`
+`func NewTransfer(receiver string, status string, timestamp NullableString, token TransferToken, transactionId int32, user string, ) *Transfer`

 NewTransfer instantiates a new Transfer object
 This constructor will assign default values to properties that have it defined,